oalqurashi/Machine-Learning-Project-With-R/README.md

 # Machine-Learning-Project-With-R
-This is a simple machine learning code with R, which performs training, 5-Fold testing, and plotting the result.
+This is a simple machine learning code with R, which performs training and 5-Fold testing on given datasets, then plotting and printing the result.
 The used algorithm to create models are: XGBoost, SVM, Random Forests, and AdaBoost.
-Finally, the datasets are: glass0, vehicle0, spambase, and twonorm.
+The datasets are: glass0, vehicle0, spambase, and twonorm.